cryptoriums/telliot/docs/configuration.md

   <amount>

 Flags:
   -h, --help                     Show context-sensitive help.

-      --config=CONFIG-PATH    path to config file
+      --config=STRING            path to config file

-      --gas-price=INT         gas price to use when running the command --from=STRING
+      --gas-base-fee=FLOAT-64    gas base fee to use when running the command --gas-tip=FLOAT-64         gas tip fee to use when running the command --from=STRING
       --to=STRING